 All Data available is recorded every minute of operation as a text file (.txt).
-While viewing the chart on the screen, the operator can choose option buttons to Print or Close the chart display.
-At the bottom of the Chart, the options to Close the chart or to print.
+While viewing the chart on the screen, the operator can choose option buttons to Print or Close the chart display, at the bottom of the Chart.